-The questions below are borrowed from College Board’s four official SAT practice tests, a free resource that should definitely be part of your test prep.
+The questions below are borrowed from College Board’s collection of official SAT practice tests, a free resource that should definitely be part of your test prep.
 I also suggest checking out Khan Academy's SAT resources, though they shouldn't be a replacement for more thorough test prep.

 #1: Heart of Algebra

 This Heart of Algebra question asks you to solve for x in an algebraic equation:

 To solve, you could go through the following steps: